Sunday, February 20, 2022

 In terms of managing your meals and eating habits, make sure your house is stocked with plenty of healthy, but tasty alternatives to sweets, high-calorie foods, sugary fizzy drinks and alcohol.
 Also, be sure to apply the same portion rules as you would normally, making sure that at least two-thirds of your plate is full of vegetables.

-One of the hardest elements to keep up is regular exercise, but allowing time to go for a brisk walk, dancing at parties, running around with the kids, will make sure you keep active.
+One of the hardest elements to keep up is regular exercise, but allowing time to go for a brisk walk, dance at parties, and run around with the kids, will make sure you keep active.

 Whether you’re suffering from Type 1 or Type 2 Diabetes, it doesn’t mean you have to miss out on the good stuff, but being self-controlled and having regular portion sizes is important.
 For example, as a diabetic, you can still enjoy a traditional Christmas dinner, just with a few tweaks to make it healthier.